Australia dives into QE, cuts rates as virus roils economy

 The RBA reiterated it would continue to provide liquidity into the financial markets.
 The measures barely helped as the Australian dollar collapsed to $0.5510, the lowest since late 2002 while the hefty sell off in the bond market continued.
 The Aussie was last down 3.2% at $0.5584.

-Prime Minister Scott Morrison's government has also flagged further economic measures on top of the A$17 billion of fiscal stimulus already announced.
-Still analysts were not so sure if these measures would help.
+Prime Minister Scott Morrison's government has also flagged further economic measures on top of the A$17 billion of fiscal stimulus already announced. ($1 = 1.7979 Australian dollars)

-"Depending upon the length and scale of the coronavirus crisis, it is too early to forecast with any certainty when the Australian economy might recover from the current downturn," said Anthony Doyle, analyst at Fidelity International.
-"However, with governments and central banks stimulating their economies to a record extent, including our own, the policy tailwinds that would support a rapid economic recovery are firmly in place."

-In a separate statement, the government said it would buy A$15 billion of residential mortgage-backed securities and other asset backed securities over the next 12 months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)